Our Values

 Tony Nelson

-Chairman of the Trustees and Representative of Leicester Council of Faiths
+Representative of Leicester Council of Faiths

 Tony is Chairman of the Trustees.
 A former Civil Servant he retired in 2004 having spent my career in senior positions in what was the Inland Revenue.
 Since then, he has devoted himself to voluntary work in the interfaith field.
 He has served as President of the Leicester Hebrew Congregation from 1987 to 1990 and is currently a member of the Management Committee with responsibility for all interfaith matters.